Leisa Goddard: Career

+Goddard is a media expert with a media career that spans more than 30 years.

 Goddard is best known for her years on prime-time Australian television news and current affairs programs.
-In 2003, she worked as Network Ten's United States bureau chief based in Los Angeles, covering global and U.S. news including disasters such as Hurricane Katrina as well as political milestones such as the second Presidential inauguration of George W. Bush, the Virginia Tech Shooting, a NASA shuttle launch, and daily political and business news.
-During her time in America, Goddard interviewed movie stars and covered the red carpet at multiple Academy Awards, Golden Globes, Screen Actors Guild Awards and the Grammys and had exclusives at world movie premieres.
+In 2003, she worked as Network Ten's United States bureau chief based in Los Angeles, covering global and U.S. news including disasters such as Hurricane Katrina, the second Presidential inauguration of George W. Bush, the Virginia Tech Shooting, a NASA shuttle launch, the London Bombings, and daily political and business news.
+During her time in America, Goddard interviewed world leaders and movie stars.
+She reported live from red carpets at the Academy Awards, Golden Globes, Screen Actors Guild Awards and the Grammys and secured exclusive backstage interviews with Australian singers and stars.

 In 2010, Goddard spent a month embedded (with her producer and cameraman) in the Afghanistan war zone.
 They came under Taliban rocket attack at an Australian base in the Oruzgan Province and continued to report.
+Goddard and the crew had been filming an interview for the one-hour documentary, 11 Days in Afghanistan, when the rocket attack and fire fight began.
 Network Ten and Goddard were nominated for a Logie Award in the category of Most Outstanding News Coverage at the 2011 ceremony in recognition of their work.

-In 2012, she moved to current affairs and investigative reporting, when she re-joined the Seven Network first as a breakfast television and news reporter and then working on Today Tonight.
+In 2012, she moved to current affairs and investigative reporting, when she re-joined the Seven Network first as a breakfast television and news reporter on Sunrise and then working on Today Tonight.
 In 2014, Goddard joined A Current Affair, the Nine Network's nightly current affairs program.
 She reported on-air, presenting investigative reports and national current affairs.